Learn how to make another traditional 9 patch block – The Ohio Star, with a modern look

-This traditional block is often used on its own in a quilt – simple make lots and add sashing and borders.
+You can use this traditional block on its own in a quilt – simple make lots and add sashing and borders.

 and if you like the idea of quarter-square triangles, then Valerie has a workshop which you can enjoy by clicking here.

-Fabric requirements are available with our Promo video – click here for details
+Fabric requirements are listed in our Promo video for this series – click here for details

 Finished size approx 60″ x 70″